aljazceru/ungovernable.tech/README.md

 Welcome to Ungovernable Tech.
 This started as a landing page for [my](https://nostr.at/aljaz@nostr.si) notes about research I was doing during the [Sovereing Engineering Cohort](https://sovereignengineering.io/) but I've decided to make it more structured and make it a bookmark page for all my research into freedom enabling technology.
+Most topics are far from comprehensively covered, sadly I've decided to do this rather late so my notes and bookmarks are all over the place and in a need of free time to structure.
+Stay tuned.

 ## Confidential computing